 Contact(s): Lauren Finch, DNR Natural Resources Educator, 715-463-2739

-Families are offered a chance to discover wildlife through stories, songs, hands-on activities, games, crafts, and snacks.
-Little Wildlifers is a free, no-registration, no obligation program that encourages families to get out an enjoy nature.
-Participants are reminded to dress for the weather - this event is for participants ages 2-8.
+Discover wildlife with the whole family through stories, songs, hands-on activities, games, crafts, and snacks.
+Winter Wildlifers is a free event - no registration is required.
+This program helps encourage families to get out and enjoy nature.
+Attendees should dress for the weather.
+This event is for ages 2-8.

 For more information, contact Lauren Finch, DNR Natural Resources Educator, at 715-463-2739.
 Crex Meadows State Wildlife Area is located at 102 East Crex Ave., Grantsburg, Wis.